S3-working-group/s3-practical-guide/S3-practical-guide.md

 Change things when there is value in doing so:

--   bring in patterns that help to solve current and important problems
+-   Bring in patterns that help to solve current and important problems.
--   don't break what's already working!
+-   Don't break what's already working!
--   meet everyone where they are…
+-   Meet everyone where they are…
--   …and let them choose their own pace
+-   …and let them choose their own pace.

 ---